BIBLICAL FOUNDATIONS FOR MINISTRY

 - One biblical exegesis unit

-Classes will be taught face to face in Orange and Wagga Wagga by a visiting Morling College lecturer, as 3 or 4 day intensives.
-Some additional material and assignment work will be completed online before and/or after the intensive days.
+Classes will be taught face to face in Orange by a visiting Morling College lecturer, as 3 or 4 day intensives.
+Some additional material and assignment work will be completed online before or after the intensive days.

-Subjects can be taken for academic credit towards an ACT Award, or audited* (for personal learning).
-Participants who complete all eight subject units for academic credit will be eligible to graduate with a Diploma of Theology or a Graduate Certificate of Divinity from the Australian College of Theology, and can continue, if they wish, via on-campus or online study, to compete a full undergraduate or graduate degree through Morling College.
+Subjects can be taken for academic credit or audited*.
+Participants who complete all eight subject units for academic credit will be eligible to graduate with a Diploma of Theology or a Graduate Diploma of Divinity from the Australian College of Theology, and can continue if they wish, via on-campus or

 *Students who have elected to complete a unit in Audit mode will not be able to gain academic credit for this unit later on, and would be required to complete the unit again (as an Academic Credit student) to gain academic credit.

-Participants from out of town may, if they wish, request to be billeted in Christian homes in and around Orange and Wagga Wagga.
+Participants from out of town may, if they wish, request to be billeted in Christian homes in and around Orange.

-$2100 per unit (if taken for academic credit) or
+$2211 per subject (if taken for academic credit) or

 HOW TO ENROL (studying for Credit)